 Any operators which are party to a Framework Track Access Agreement and do not utilise the contracted capacity for the operation of services will be required to pay the Capacity Reservation Charge.
 See section 6.2 for more detail.

-Services are currently operated on HS1 by Southeastern (domestic high speed services) and Eurostar (International high speed services).
+Services are currently operated on HS1 by Southeastern (domestic high-speed services) and Eurostar (International high-speed services).
 The maximum speed of these services differs, which has the effect of reducing capacity on the line (relative to all operators running at maximum line speed).
 Nevertheless, in general there is significant capacity available for additional services to run in the off-peak hours, with some limited capacity available during peak hours.
 The Infrastructure Manager will always seek to optimise timetabling in order to ensure maximum utilisation of capacity on HS1.
 The exact capacity available to any Applicant would be dependent on the nature of the service they wish to run – including operating speed and stopping patterns.

 Allocation of Capacity for Maintenance, Renewal and Enhancements